Radio in the pandemic and our observations. By Mikkel B. Ottesen & Bill De Lisle

 Since the Corona Pandemic started sweeping the Globe we have seen Doomsday headlines about Radio losing listeners in huge amounts to tv and websites – side by side with triumphant messages that digital listening is up 20-25%.
-We have also seen interpretations that digital listening is just taking over somewhat, but that radio stands to suffer a big blow during the crisis.
+We have also seen interpretations that digital listening is just taking over somewhat.
+Radio in the pandemic stands to suffer a big blow during the crisis.

 None of the messages makes sense on their own.
-That is the conclusion by the RadioAnalyzer analytics team, holding a unique position to dig deep into several electronically measured markets that use PPM-style meters while also examining digital logs from the largest broadcasters in Europe to weigh the datasets against each other.
+That is the conclusion by the RadioAnalyzer analytics team.
+We are holding a unique position to dig deep.
+We use several electronically measured markets that use PPM-style meters while also examining digital logs from the largest broadcasters in Europe to weigh the datasets against each other.

-In this article we are not able to share detailed information from individual broadcasters or markets since the ownership of the datasets is naturally different from place to place and our rights differentiate.
+In this article we are not able to share detailed information from individual broadcasters or markets.
+Because the ownership of the datasets is naturally different from place to place and our rights differentiate.
 We have collected the main points of knowledge and created anonymous “trend graphics” to illustrate our findings.

-The findings are partly derived from the rich data available through the electronically measured markets, partly from the enormous amounts of datapoints in the streaming logs to secure an unprecedented validity and a closer look at Pan-European radio trends than we have ever seen anywhere before.
+The findings are partly derived from the rich data available through the electronically measured markets.
+Partly from the enormous amounts of datapoints in the streaming logs to secure an unprecedented validity.
+In addition we took a closer look at Pan-European radio trends than we have ever seen anywhere before.

-What is happening is more than a platform shift and the general picture is not as simple as “radio is losing listeners”.
-A total market reshuffle is happening, and it seems the composition of the individual market “pre-Corona” plays a big part in where the market is going to be when this is all said and done.
+What is happening is more than a platform shift and the general picture is not as simple as “radio in the pandemic is losing listeners”.
+A total market reshuffle is happening.
+It seems the composition of the individual market “pre-Corona” plays a big part in where the market is going to be when this is all said and done.
 Explanation to follow in the takeaways we are listing here – but as the overall message we can say:

 Radio as a media platform will survive and thrive again.
 Some channels will get a revival from this ordeal.
 Others will die.
 Relevance is the deciding factor.

 Setting the shift in listener patterns aside for a moment, the main problem for the commercial part of the radio industry is obviously the lack of advertiser interest.
-Our database shows dramatic drops across the board for commercial stations in advertising volume, and some broadcasters tell us their income is down by 90-100% for April.
-Some stations will succumb to the lack of cash and everyone will need to have a comeback plan ready with smart advertisement packages to sell once the lockdowns are lifted and things slowly return to normal.
+Our database shows dramatic drops across the board for commercial stations in advertising volume.
+Some broadcasters tell us their income is down by 90-100% for April.
+Some stations will succumb to the lack of cash and everyone will need to have a comeback plan.
+They should be ready with smart advertisement packages to sell once the lockdowns are lifted and things slowly return to normal.

 Other companies and sales experts are better equipped than us to advise on those aspects, so we will focus on the programming and the listener behavior here – we just needed to underline the importance of a commercial plan and put emphasis on the fact that none of the other observations matter, if sales do not perform once the markets open again.

 Divided into four categories of observations, in the following we go through Ten Key Takeaways for Radio in the Pandemic.
-We have identified the points while writing a round of free reports for our clients for them to navigate by, going through what is most likely the largest Pan-European amount of radio data anyone has ever digested for a single project.
+We have identified the points while writing a round of free reports for our clients to navigate by.
+We have gone through what is most likely the largest Pan-European amount of radio data anyone has ever digested for a single project.

-In a couple of weeks we are doing it all again to see which changes have stayed and where patterns have potentially turned in a different direction.
+In a couple of weeks we are doing it all again to see the changes.
+We want to identify the patterns that turned in a different direction.
 Once completed, we will also make a second wave of observations available for non-clients in an attempt to help radio producers World Wide stay afloat.